parallel-protocol/tokenomics/docs/AuditDetails.md

 During contract deploiement we took the choice to not check that address is not zero in constructor.
 We prefer to check that off-chain to avoid additional gas cost.

+### Aura Pool PID is hardcoded

+Aura Pool PID is hardcoded in the sPRL2 contract to reduce constructor parameters and avoid additional gas cost during deployment.

 ## Tests

 The contracts are tested using the Hardhat framework with additional testing utilities.